jf647/chef-gen-flavors/README.md

     │   └── templates
     │       └── default
     └── lib
-        └── chef-dk
-            └── template
+        └── chef_gen
-                └── plugin
+            └── flavor
                 └── example.rb

 ## ALTERNATE code_generator PATHS

-By default, the code_generator cookbook is assumed to live in a directory named `code_generator` five levels higher than the path of the file definining the plugin.
+By default, the code_generator cookbook is assumed to live in a directory named `code_generator` four levels higher than the path of the file definining the plugin.

 To specify that the code_generator cookbook lives elsewhere, define a class